Sofias-ai/mcp-monday-server/README.md

 The server is built with resource efficiency in mind:

-- Resource caching system to minimize API calls to Monday.com
 - Clear separation between resource management and tool implementation
-- Simple and maintainable codebase under 100 lines per module
+- Simple and maintainable codebase under 30 lines per module

 ## Setup